tomboy-notes/tomboy-ng/README.md

 To subscribe, visit [here](http://lists.beatniksoftware.com/listinfo.cgi/tomboy-list-beatniksoftware.com) or just send your questions and suggestions to <tomboy-list@beatniksoftware.com>.

-Tomboy is licensed under the LGPL, see [COPYING](./COPYING) for more details.

 ---

 Tomboy is a desktop note-taking application for Linux, Unix and Windows.
-Simple and easy to use, but with potential to help you organize the ideas and information you deal with every day (a direct quote from Tomboy's Readme.
+Simple and easy to use, but with potential to help you organize the ideas and information you deal with every day (a direct quote from Tomboy's Readme).

-tomboy-ng is a shameless copy of th origional Tomboy but rewritten in Free Pascal and Lazarus in an effort to deliver the usefullness of Tomboy but in an simpler to install and easier to maintain package.
+tomboy-ng is a shameless copy of the origional Tomboy but rewritten in Free Pascal and Lazarus in an effort to deliver the usefullness of Tomboy but in a simpler to install and easier to maintain package.

-Have you ever felt the frustration at not being able to locate a website you wanted to check out, or find an email you found interesting, or remember an idea about the direction of the political landscape in post-industrial Australia?
-Or are you one of those desperate souls with home-made, buggy, or not-quite-perfect notes systems ?
+So far it supports much the same editing and formatting capabilities as Tomboy.
+It works seemlessly with Tomboy's file sync and supports the same Notebook model (and slightly extends it).

+And it works, out of the box, no extra libraries needed, on Linux (GTK), Windows and Mac.
+In most cases, all you really need is the 3Mbyte to 4Mbyte binary.